This page relates to the 2024–27 National Land Transport Programme.

 You can discuss with us (NZTA as investor) whether other potential activities not listed above might also be eligible for inclusion in this work category.

-An event that qualifies for NLTF funding as emergency works will:
+An event that qualifies for NLTF funding as emergency works must:

 Work category 141 excludes: